orstavik/JoiComponents/book/chapter2/Pattern4_EventComposition.md

 support into a dependable event.
 [DraggingEventMixin](../chapter5/Mixin3_DraggingEventMixin.md) is a good example of such an event.
 Establishing such generic use-case FunctionalEvent patterns or mixins should most likely be setup as FunctionalMixins.

+### Implementation comments
+Avoid too much calculation and process that cost time.
+Events being processed like this will potentially be quite taxing for the browser.
+* Delay processing until it is truly necessary
+* Do not add edge-case processing into the Mixin, but instead add static methods that the use components can apply themselves on the data when they need to.